The Ford

 Transmission and drive train

-The Model T was a rear-wheel drive vehicle.
-Its
+The Model T was a rear-wheel

-transmission was a planetary gear type billed as "three
+drive vehicle.
+Its transmission was a planetary gear

-speed".
-In today's terms it would be considered a
+type billed as "three speed".
+In today's terms it would

-an intermediate position the car was in neutral, a state
+intermediate position the car was in neutral, a state

 that could also be achieved by pulling the floor-mounted